Talgo: Design

 Talgo trains are best known for their unconventional articulated railway passenger cars that use between-carriage bogies that Talgo patented in 1941, similar to the earlier Jacobs bogie.
 The wheels are mounted in pairs but not joined by an axle and the bogies are shared between coaches rather than underneath individual coaches.
 This allows a railway car to take a turn at higher speeds with less hunting oscillation.
 As the coaches are not mounted directly onto wheel bogies, the coaches are more easily insulated from track noise.
-This design has been proposed for further utilisation in the Talgo 22, double deck train with stepless access from the platform to the lower deck and between carriages.
+This design has been proposed for further utilisation in the Talgo 22, a double deck train with stepless access from the platform to the lower deck and between carriages.

 Talgo trains fitted with variable-gauge axles can change rail gaugefor instance between and at the Spanish–French border interchange.

 Since the introduction of the Talgo Pendular in 1980, the train tilts naturally inwards on curves, allowing it to run faster on curves without causing discomfort to passengers.
-The carriage tilting system pivots around the top of the suspension columns, which has the effect of partially cancelling the effects of lateral acceleration when cornering.
+The carriage tilting system pivots around the top of the suspension columns, with the effect of partially cancelling the effects of lateral acceleration when cornering.